homerquan/china-innovation/README.md

 # Introduction

-None of us can predict the future of China's future
+None of us can predict the future of China's future.
+Don't self-cencership